liapia99/Poet-Lens/README.md

 $ stty -F /dev/serial0 9600
 $ echo -e "This is a test.\\n\\n\\n" > /dev/serial0
 ```
   We got a permission denied error.
-If that happens just use this command:
+If that happens, just use this command:

   ```shell
 $ sudo chmod 666 /dev/serial0